davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## A First Stab at Consensus

 You probably already have a consensus algorithm or two in your day-to-day life.
 What do you do when you and your friends want to pick a restaurant but you can't come to an agreement?
 Maybe you'd start voting!

+Can we solve consensus by creating a voting algorithm?
+Let's try it!